devenes/dynamic-volume-provisionining-and-ingress/README.md

-# Hands-on EKS-02 : Dynamic Volume Provisionining and Ingress
+# Dynamic Volume Provisionining and Ingress

 Purpose of the this hands-on training is to give students the knowledge of Dynamic Volume Provisionining and Ingress.